 “Severe restrictions on the use of Money in physical form such as banknotes and coins.
 More have become almost a matter of routine worldwide” states Mordechai Fein, former Director of the The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange.
 More Department at the Bank of Israel in his See Banknote paper.
 More “Cash: Down but not Out”.

 There is a growing trend across the globe to impose restrictions on cash transactions, supposedly to curb the financing of terrorism, The operation of attempting to disguise a set of fraudulently or criminally obtained funds as legal, in operations undeclared to tax authorities, and therefore not subjected to taxation.
-Money launder...
+Money laundering activities are strongly pursued by authorities and in most countries, there are strict rules for credit institutions to cooperate in the fight against money laundering operations, to declare and report any transactions that could be considered suspicious.
 More and tax evasion.
 These decisions are solely based on assumptions.

 A real debate on the subject has yet to be launched to clearly analyse the social and economic repercussions on the public.
 The lack of empirical data is evident when simply analysing the level of discrepancy in cash-transaction ceilings between countries (ranging from €1,000 in Italy to 15,000 in Slovakia).

 Unlike Italy, France and other European countries, the US have not implemented a formal legislation or exact limit to cash transactions causing even greater confusion and unnecessary red tape.
 In fact, commercial banks are required to file reports on any suspicious activity to law enforcement authorities and these reports are subject to minimum quotas, forcing banks to regularly submit them – regardless of the number of truly suspicious cases – to avoid sanctions or fines.